 Leviticus 23:15 "And ye shall count unto you FROM the morrow (mi) AFTER (achar) the sabbath, FROM (mi-from out of)) the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete (fully counted):

-Lev 23:16 Even UNTO (ba?
-Will look up) the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto YaHVaH.
+23:16 Even UNTO (ba "on") the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto YaHVaH.

 Leviticus 25:8-11 shows we are to number seven times seven years (49 years), then keep the fiftieth year as Jubilee.
 Leviticus 23:15-16 shows to number fifty days, then keep Pentecost.
 The same word for "number," the Hebrew "caphar", Strong s #5608, is used in both passages.
 We are to caphar forty-nine years toward Jubilee, and caphar fifty days toward Pentecost.
 Pentecost and Jubilee are counted exactly the same, but there are different numbers to count!
 Counting Jubilee is a major proof that Pentecost is on Monday.

-But much more important, about Shavout, "Where is your preparation day for this pilgrimage Feast?"
-Whether Exodus 19 refers to Shavout, how would they wash their clothes the day before, take care of themselves, animals, travel, if Shavout were first day of week, making Sabbath prep day?
+Regarding Shavout, "Where are the grapes, wine, the oil, wheat/grain crops and figs?
+Where is preparation day for this pilgrimage Feast?"
+And if Exodus 19 refers to Shavout, how would they wash their clothes the day before, take care of themselves, animals, travel, if Shavout were first day of week, making Sabbath prep day?
 This is a violation of Torah.
 Where is the pilgrimage prep day?
 No instructions.
 Hmmmm!
 If we keep a pilgrimage Feast, we will learn how many details are involved.

 Those who stay home miss out on the blessing of the Feasts.
 They may say, "Take off your shoes, do not touch (The Scriptures) with your shoe.
 Taste not, touch not, which are to perish with the usage."
 Or will we lovingly take off our shoes and stand on Pure Ground before YaHVaH, The Almighty One?